dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 All attributes **MUST** be name matched only, to allow the user to define these themselves and not create a hard dependency on a specific Silk.NET library such as the Silk.NET Core.

+Candidate methods for implementation by the Emitter **MUST** be partial and not have an implementation part yet.
+Their containing types **MUST** also be partial and have at least one FTable source specified.

 ### Function Tables (FTables)

 The Emitter's primary purpose is to load and use function pointers in a native library sourced from an operating system's kernel.
 This logic will be emitted by the Emitter itself, and will not require an external dependency like the Silk.NET Core.
 However, this logic will no longer be implicit.